Brand “Happiness”: Why Will It Matter More In 2024?

 Soon enough, the goods industry too made an effortless, almost imperceptible transition into selling happy experiences rather than the value of the products.
 Happiness, the brand, was everywhere.

-An extremely expensive watch wasn’t now being sold for keeping time accurately for 100 years; instead, it was now a piece of heirloom embodying the happiness of a generation that a father would pass on to his son on his day of engagement.
+An expensive watch wasn’t now being sold for keeping time accurately for 100 years; instead, it was now a piece of heirloom embodying the happiness of a generation that a father would pass on to his son on his day of engagement.

 Selling The Brand Happiness